Gerda Blumenthal Phi Beta Kappa Award

 The deadline for applications for the 2014-2015 academic year is February 25, 2015.

 The Gerda Blumenthal Phi Beta Kappa Award is awarded annually to a rising sophomore or junior to support special scholarly work in the humanities.
 Depending on the availability of funds, award money will range between $800 and $1200.
 Upon completion of the project, recipients will present their projects to the members of Phi Beta Kappa.

-This award is made possible by a gift from Dr. Robert Kirkwood, former Dean of the College, who established the prize as a way to honor the memory of Dr. Gerda Blumenthal, a former Professor of Modern Languages at Washington College.
+This award is made possible by a gift from Dr. Robert Kirkwood, former Dean of the College, who established the prize as a way to honor the memory of Dr. Gerda Blumenthal, a former Professor of Modern Languages at Washington College and member of Phi Beta Kappa (Hunter College, 1945).
 She has been described by Dr. Thomas Pabon, Professor of Spanish Emeritus, as “a great teacher, a luminary who had a major impact on a lot of students.”
 This award carries on Dr. Blumenthal’s legacy by supporting students in their pursuit of intellectual excellence.